 The bottom line

 Salary negotiation is the highest-return financial skill you will ever learn.
 One 15-minute conversation can add $5,000 to $15,000 to your annual income.
-Compounded over a career with raises, bonuses, and investment returns, that single conversation is worth $500,000+.
+Compounded over a career with raises, bonuses, and investment returns — as the calculator above shows — that single conversation is worth $500,000+.

 Research your market value.
 Practice the script.
 Make the ask.
 The company will not fire you for negotiating.
-They will not rescind the offer.
-The worst case is they say no, and you are exactly where you would have been if you had not asked.
-The best case is thousands of dollars more, every year, for the rest of your career.
+The worst case is they say no, and you are exactly where you would have been without asking.